Plan your 2026 internship - Apply today!

 Arrival and Orientation

-Internships in Athens begin every Monday.
-Exceptions may be made to this when start dates are shifted to avoid public holiday disruptions or closed when the program has already reached capacity.
-Note that there are typically less placements available during August, due to the summer vacation period in Greece.
-Interns may choose to spend a minimum of 2 weeks, up to a maximum of 12 weeks.
+Internships in Athens are available every Monday.
+Placements are closed during the month of August.
+Exceptions to this schedule may be made when start dates are shifted to avoid public holiday disruptions, or closed when the program has already reached capacity.
+Interns may choose to spend a minimum of 4 weeks, up to a maximum of 12 weeks.

 Orientation covers important details for your internship, including introductions, information about culture, customs, rules, expectations, safety, language lessons, cultural excursions, and more.
 Your specific internship placement orientation will follow the general orientation, as you’ll be shown how to travel to and from your internship and be introduced to the team you’ll be joining.